 And then the singing and dancing starts: We join hands, and dance around the tree, singing all the Christmas carols we know so well.
 Everybody can choose their preferred carol, so there is a lot of singing and dancing.

 If you have somebody to play the role of Santa, here he comes with his sack and his Ho, Ho, Ho.

 I guess every family or group has it's own traditions when it comes to opening presents.
 We try to make sure that the youngest in the family distribute the presents so that everybody starts with one, and then we open the presents one at a time, showing it to the rest of the family.
 If there are not too many presents, we like to do that until there are no more presents under the tree.

 Now everybody is kind of tired, but it is not over yet.
 If the dessert has not been eaten before the dancing around the Christmas tree, it has to be enjoyed now.
 And as the head of the family has hidden white almond in the bowl, and you are not allowed to show if you have got it, everybody eats as much as they can to find the almond.
 And the finder gets the almond gift.

 This is where the kids are put to bed, and you can go to bed, if you want.
 The rest of the people can relax, maybe play some games, drink a little wine, and enjoy their presents.

 Next morning is quiet, children getting up early to play with their new toys, everybody else getting up when they feel like, and the rest of the day is just about being together and relaxing.

 I hope your "Christmas pictures" are as enjoyable as mine!

-You can find a lot of beautiful cards for Christmas here.
+You can find a lot of Vintage and other kinds of Christmas cards here.

 If you want to stay in touch and hear about new pages, tips and ideas about arts & crafts, please sign up for my newsletter.
 I will also tell you about the new designs (bags, mugs, accessories) I make with my drawings and pictures on them.
 It is totally free, and you can unsubscribe any time!